 Get regular exercise

-Exercising regularly helps regulate the body’s hormonal cycle, prevent abdominal pain, and generally improve your overall health.
+Exercising regularly helps regulate your body’s hormonal cycle, prevent abdominal pain, and improve your overall health.
 It’s been shown that women who are physically active tend to have fewer irregularities in their menstrual cycle, and this helps reduce the formation of ovarian cysts.